top of page

 The noun 'smith' has its etymological origins in Old English and Old High German.
 In Old English, the word 'smita' referred to a skilled craftsman or artisan who worked with metals, particularly iron or steel.
 This term was closely related to the Old High German word 'smid,' which had a similar meaning.
 Both 'smita' and 'smid' shared a common Proto-Germanic root, 'smithaz,' which denoted a metalworker.
 The importance of metalworking in ancient societies is evident in the prevalence of such words across Germanic languages.
 Over time, as metallurgy became a vital trade, the term 'smith' continued to represent the skilled individuals who forged and shaped metals, playing a crucial role in creating tools, weapons, and various metal goods.
 Today, the word 'smith' is still used to refer to artisans specializing in metalworking, honoring its longstanding history in craftsmanship and metallurgy.

-Quiz: Find the meaning of the noun smith:
+Find the correct meaning of the noun smith:

 Try Again!